Insider and Employee Fraud

 2 Prevention is detection

-Often, organisations operate reactively, but when it comes to insider fraud, the best strategies pursue prevention through strong detection, 74% value solutions that detect insider and other types of fraud.
+Often, organizations operate reactively, but when it comes to insider fraud, the best strategies pursue prevention through strong detection, 74% value solutions that detect insider and other types of fraud.

 Detection solutions are essential to avoid the cumbersome investigation period when fraud is suspected.
 90% agree that investigating insider fraud and collusion isn't straightforward because each case's circumstances differ.